Progressively Projected Newton's Method: Progressively Projected Newton's Method

 \section{Progressively Projected Newton's Method}

 In this section we introduce our method, PPN, starting with a motivating example.
-Consider a third element matrix added to the previous matrices:
+Consider a third element matrix added to the previous ones:

 In this case, $Q$ is indefinite with eigenvalues $\{-9,5\}$.
-However, only projecting $C$ suffices to obtain an SPD approximation, demonstrating that full projection is still unnecessary.
-This \emph{selective projection} is the core idea of PPN: the global Hessian $\vec{H}$ is built from two disjoint sets of element Hessians, the projected set $\sethp$ and the unprojected set $\mathcal{H}_u$.
+However, only projecting $C$ suffices to obtain an SPD approximation, demonstrating that full projection, even when conditionally triggered as PDN does, is still unnecessary.
+This \emph{element-selective projection} is the core idea of PPN: the global Hessian $\vec{H}$ is built from two disjoint sets of element Hessians, the projected set $\sethp$ and the unprojected set $\mathcal{H}_u$.
 The goal then is to keep $\lvert\mathcal{H}_{p}\rvert$ minimal while ensuring that the assembled Hessian yields a descent direction at all times during Newton iterations.
-The benefit is twofold: unnecessary (and potentially expensive) element projections are avoided, and the global Hessian is kept closer to the true Hessian, generally improving convergence.

-In practice however, identifying which element Hessians to project is not as simple as in the example above due to the \emph{additive} effect of assembly.
-Often, large negative eigenvalue contributions (e.g. contact potentials) are cancelled by even larger positive ones (e.g. from the mass matrix).
-This effect is not considered by PN or PDN as they only have a per-element isolated view.